An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

 with initial conditions $\vm{\nf}(0)=\ee{\vy(0)\big|\vx(0)}$ and $\mr{\nf}(0)=\ee{(\vy(0)-\vm{\nf}(0))(\vy(0)-\vm{\nf}(0))^\dagger\big|\vx(0)}$, where the noise interactions through the Gramians (with respect to rows) are defined as

-Furthermore, if the initial covariance matrix $\mr{\nf}(0)$ is positive-definite ($\pp$-a.s.), then all the matrices $\mrt{\nf}$, for $t\in[0,T]$, remain positive-definite ($\pp$-a.s.). \end{thm} \begin{proof}[\textbf{\underline{Proof}}] This is Theorem 12.7 in Liptser \& Shiryaev \cite{liptser2001statisticsII}, which is the multi-dimensional analog of Theorems 12.1 and 12.3.
-For the analogous result in the case of discrete time, see Theorem 13.4, which outlines the corresponding optimal recursive nonlinear filter difference equations, with the respective sufficient assumptions given in Subchapter 13.2.1.
-Thorough details are also provided in Kolodziej \cite{kolodziej1980state} for the continuous-time case.
-For a martingale-free proof see Andreou \& Chen \cite{andreou2024martingale} (although it requires the additional assumptions \textbf{\blue{(10)}}--\textbf{\blue{(11)}} found in Appendix \ref{sec:app1}, as to pass from the discrete-time filter to the continuous one via a formal limit). \end{proof}
+Furthermore, if the initial covariance matrix $\mr{\nf}(0)$ is positive-definite ($\pp$-almost surely), then all the matrices $\mrt{\nf}$, for $t\in[0,T]$, remain positive-definite ($\pp$-almost surely). \end{thm} \begin{proof}[\textbf{\underline{Proof}}] This is Theorem 12.7 in Liptser \& Shiryaev \cite{liptser2001statisticsII}, which is the multi-dimensional analog of Theorems 12.1 and 12.3.
+Thorough details are also provided in Kolodziej \cite{kolodziej1980state}.
+For the analogous result in the case of discrete time, see Theorem 13.4 of Liptser \& Shiryaev \cite{liptser2001statisticsII}, which outlines the corresponding optimal recursive nonlinear filter difference equations, with the respective sufficient assumptions given in Subchapter 13.2.1.
+For a martingale-free proof see Theorem 2 in Andreou \& Chen \cite{andreou2024martingale} (although it additionally requires assumption \textbf{\blue{(10)}} found in Appendix \ref{sec:app1}, as to pass from the discrete-time filter to the continuous one via a formal limit). \end{proof}